goncalvesj/aca-landing-zone-accelerator-samples/scenarios/aca-internal/bicep/sample-apps/jobs/README.md

-# Azure Container Apps Jobs
+# Scenario 2: Azure Container Apps - Internal environment with ACA Jobs

+## Azure Container Apps Jobs

 Azure Container Apps Jobs allow you to run containerized tasks that execute for a given duration and complete.
 You can use jobs to run tasks such as data processing, machine learning, or any scenario where on-demand processing is required.
 For more information, see the following tutorials:

 - [Create a job with Azure Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/jobs-get-started-cli?pivots=container-apps-job-manual): In this tutorial, you create a manual or scheduled job.